Signed in as:

 4. Reinforces comprehension through patterns

-Best for: Reading averse kids, ESL/ELL students, low-prep literacy lessons
+Best for: Reading-averse kids, ESL/ELL students, low-prep literacy and bilingual lessons

 Multicultural early readers help children: